Collab4exaNBody/doc_exaDEM/source/project_exaDEM/Tutorial.rst

    :width: 300pt

 For this simulation, we choose to fill an infinite cylinder centered at (10,3.75,10) with a radius of 16.
-This detection is added during the construction of neighbor lists (`update_grid_interaction` operator).
+This detection is added during the construction of neighbor lists (`nbh_polyhedron` operator).

 .. code-block:: yaml